awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

 ## Build the code

-### Open a terminal in the code example's directory and create a build subdirectory.
+### Open a terminal in the code example's directory and create a build subdirectory

 `mkdir build`
 `cd build`

-### Install the Poco library using the Conan package manager.
+### Install the Poco library using the Conan package manager

 On Linux and Mac.